WHU - Startseite | Logo

 In detail, the course will cover the following main aspects: innovation and competitive advantage, linking business and innovation strategy, defining and implementing innovation strategies, innovation portfolio management, R&D investment decisions, assessing and measuring R&D productivity, open innovation strategies, strategic alliances, M&A, external technology commercialization strategies, globalizing innovation, management of international R&D locations, management of globally dispersed innovation teams and the management of basic research.

 Family businesses are one of the most dominant forms of organization around the world (with roughly 70-90% of all firms being family-influenced).
 The aim of this course is to study how family firms differ from non-family firms.
 The focus will thereby be on issues related to leading or managing a family firm.
-The course we will focus on how to successfully lead family businesses in the 21st century.
-In particular, the course covers will cover the following topics:
+The course will focus on how to successfully lead family businesses in the 21st century.
+In particular, the course will cover the following topics:

 • Leadership in family firms (Leadership styles; family vs. non-family CEOs; employee motivation)